-- 1. Persistent, evolving and increasing cyber security threats. - 2.
+- 1. Persistent, evolving and increasing cyber and physical security threats. - 2.
 Ever increasing accumulation, availability, and accuracy of data for data-driven decision making. - 3.
 Increasing legal liability associated with power line operations precipitated by wildfire risk and consequences. - 4.
 Increasing State of Washington regulation of consumer owned utilities. - 5.
-Safety, operational and financial challenges associated with increasing demands for joint use of power poles and utility right -of-way for advanced wireless deployments. - 6.
+Safety, operational and financial challenges associated with increasing demands for joint use of power poles and utility right-of-way for advanced wireless deployments. - 6.
 Increasing competition in the local broadband market causing a commoditization of rates resulting in declining revenues over time. - 7.
-Electric utility Residential rate structures have historically not been precisely aligned with cost causation, resulting in disproportionate recovery of fixed costs through variable energy charges.
-This misalignment is becoming more of an issue as clean energy policies with strong preferences for intermittent and variable wind and solar power are increasing fixed costs.
-Utilities must pay to secure dependable generation resources needed to meet peak electricity demand driven largely by residential customers.

-Increase the volume of customer feedback through convenient and timely methods to improve District processes and help ensure accountability to our customer owners.

-EXPECTATIONS
+Large amounts of federal and state grant and loan funds for expanding broadband services while Benton County experiences little to no underserved or unserved areas. - 8.
+Clean energy policies with strong preferences for intermittent and variable wind and solar power are increasing fixed costs.
+Utilities must monitor rate structures to ensure cost recovery is aligned with cost causation. - 9.
+National and global clean energy policies promoting energy dilute but material intensive technologies like wind, solar and batteries are driving demand for electrical equipment and supplies beyond supply chain capabilities resulting in high price inflation and inventory shortages.

-Evaluate new offerings that can be implemented to enhance our customer's experience by creating more services available on demand including notifications, account changes, and payment channels.
+- 1. Increase the volume of customer feedback through convenient and timely methods to improve District processes and help ensure accountability to our customer owners. - 2.
+Evaluate new offerings that can be implemented to enhance our customer's experience by creating more services available on demand including notifications, account changes, and payment channels. - 3.
+Market and grow the EmPOWERed program to achieve a high level of community engagement, while establishing connections with our schools, civic organizations, and economic development organizations to promote and raise awareness of the electric industry. - 4.
+Stay engaged and influence policymakers regarding possible changes to a lowincome assistance program design and implementation.

-- 1. Increasing customer preferences for fast and automated low-level engagement with service providers. - 2.
-Value of public utility business model eroding over time with questionable brand recognition or loyalty. - 3.
-Prevalence of instant communications technology platforms and customer demands to access information anywhere, at any time, on any device. - 4.
-Diminishing energy savings opportunities through traditional measures and increasing demand for rate-based options and incentives. - 5.
-Politically charged and often ideological messaging in the media and academia promoting a low-cost, clean and renewable energy future is driving misinformation and an expressed interest by the general public to gain a better understanding of the implications of clean energy policies.
+- 1. Increasing customer preferences for timely engagement that is a balance of both automated and personal service options. - 2.
+Prevalence of instant communications technology platforms and customer demands to access information anywhere, at any time, on any device. - 3.
+Value of public utility business model eroding over time with questionable brand recognition or loyalty. - 4.
+Diminishing energy savings opportunities through traditional measures and increasing need for rate-based options and incentives. - 5.
+Politically charged and often ideological messaging in the media and academia promoting a low-cost, clean, and renewable energy future is driving misinformation and an expressed interest by the general public to gain a better understanding of the implications of clean energy policies. - 6.
+Washington State clean energy policies require utilities to identify vulnerable low-income populations and expand lowincome assistance programs.